openvinotoolkit/openvino/tools/pot/docs/DefaultQuantizationUsage.md

 > **NOTE**: Model-specific preprocessing (for example, mean/scale normalization), can be embedded into the model at the conversion step, using Model Optimizer component.
 This should be considered during the implementation of the DataLoader interface to avoid "double" normalization, which can lead to the loss of accuracy after optimization.

-The example code below defines the `DataLoader` for three popular use cases, such as images, text, and audio:
+The example code below defines the `DataLoader` for three popular use cases: images, text, and audio.

 @sphinxtabset